Nanobot567/potscr/README.md

 ### how to parse potatoscript

-* download the latest version of python from [their website](https://python.org/downloads/)
+* download the latest version of python from [the website](https://python.org/downloads/)
 * clone the latest version of potscr
 * open command prompt and change your directory to wherever you downloaded potscr-main to
 * type ```python potscr.py (potatoscript file path)```
 * your output will be showed in command prompt!

+### to-do

+- add an interactive shell
+- add more stuff to the cli
+- unlimited char numeric addition